If you want to start a profitable blog, that means you want to start a business.

 - ProBlogger Podcast with Darren Rowse

-I recommend choosing one teacher (podcast) and focusing on that one only.
+I recommend choosing one teacher (podcast) and focusing on that one only at a time.

 What have you done to save money when starting your blog?